packit/packit/README.md

 ## Installation

-For complete informations on how to start using packit, please [click here](https://packit.dev/docs/guide/#have-packit-tooling-installed-locally).
+For complete information on how to start using packit, please [click here](https://packit.dev/docs/guide/#have-packit-tooling-installed-locally).

 ## User configuration file